RemiFabre/azul_statistics/README.md

 The goal of this repository is only to use their engine to calculate tile scores and brute force combinations to draw statistics.

 # Usage
-The only file coded by me is adjacent.py
+In this fork we only coded adjacent.py

 To visualize a board one can use:
 ```